baedrik/snip721-reference-impl/README.md

 }
 ```

-## SetGlobalApproval
+## <a name="setglobal"></a>SetGlobalApproval
 The owner of a token can use SetGlobalApproval to make ownership and/or private metadata viewable by everyone.
-This can be set for a single token or for an owner's entire inventory of tokens by choosing the appropriate AccessLevel.
+This can be set for a single token or for an owner's entire inventory of tokens by choosing the appropriate [AccessLevel](#accesslevel).
 SetGlobalApproval can also be used to revoke any global approval previously granted.

 ##### Request
 ```